Danishh07/color_selector/README.md

 🎨 Color Selector Chrome Extension

 A simple and user-friendly Chrome extension that helps you pick and copy colors directly from any webpage.

-🚀 Features
+#🚀 Features

 1. Select colors from any part of a webpage.
 2. Copy the color code in HEX, RGB, or HSL format with a single click.
 3. Lightweight and fast with an intuitive user interface.
 4. Supports various browser environments.

-📂 Project Structure
+## 📂 Project Structure
-├── 📂icons                # icons of extensions
 ├── manifest.json         # Chrome extension configuration
 ├── script.js             # Logic for the popup functionality
-├── index.html             # HTML structure for the extension's
+├── index.html            # HTML structure for the extension's popup
 ├── style.css             # Styles for the popup UI
 └── README.md             # Documentation (you’re reading it now!)

 🔧 Usage
 1.)
 Click the Color Selector icon in your Chrome toolbar.